 If James Reid’s partnership with a global outdoor and lifestyle brand proves anything, it’s that collaborations can sometimes spur ideas into action—like getting more people to embrace spontaneity.

 “I don’t really like to plan it.
 It’s always better when it’s spontaneous,” the 25-year-old singer-songwriter says when asked about the kind of adventures he gravitates towards.
 “That’s something I’m looking for.
 You never really know until the journey is over.
 Something you kind of figure out along the way.”

 ‘Hard’ in the word’s truest sense.
 Like six-hour hikes carrying a backpack full of water and tents.
 “They’re physically hard but they’re still worth it.”

-The overriding feeling you get from Reid’s endorsement of exploring the outdoors as well as joining Merrell as its newest ambassador is the overwhelming necessity to find freedom in escapism, in the desire to explore new territory.
+The overriding feeling you get from Reid’s endorsement of outdoor exploration is the overwhelming necessity to find freedom in escapism, in the desire to explore new territory.

 “It can be really intense sometimes for me with singing and being in showbiz.
 Sometimes, the stress really builds up and it can be toxic,” he admits.
 “Nature helps bring me back to myself.
 It helps me reset and put things into perspective.
 When I’m at the top of the mountain, my problems seem so small so it just takes getting away from those bad thoughts and putting good thoughts in.”

 Even prior to finding success in the Philippines, Reid had always possessed an outdoorsy mentality—finding time to hike mountains to keep him grounded despite his meteoric rise to the upper echelons of show business, even calling hiking “very spiritual.”